FlorianRempel/rempel_uda_final_project/README.md

 1. Open the mistral_analysis.ipynb in a Google Colab environment
 2. Upload the two documents 'dora.pdf' and 'BAIT_en.pdf' from the 'data' folder into the main directory of the Google Colab envirionment
-3. Then execute the notebooks cell by cell.
+3. Then execute the notebook cell by cell.

 ## Note: